 Our core competencies include the representation of businesses and individuals in court cases in all sectors of the judiciary, in other words, before the ordinary courts, which handle civil and criminal cases, as well as before specialist judiciaries, such as labour courts, administrative courts and finance courts.

 The proceedings before the ordinary courts (local courts and regional courts) include general civil law disputes to assert or defend against claims, such as contractual claims or claims for damages.
 These also include injunctive relief, which plays an important role in competition law.

-The lawyers at Derra, Meyer & Partner from the various fields of legal expertise act in all instances also as litigation lawyers for their respective fields.
+The lawyers at dmp from the various fields of legal expertise act in all instances also as litigation lawyers for their respective fields.
 Hence, our litigation practice also includes experts from various fields, such as Labour Law, corporate law, building law, insurance law, competition law, tax law and criminal law.

-With offices at a total of eleven locations in Germany, we are generally able to represent you in all courts in Germany without having to rely on an outside trial lawyer.
-In international cases, we can rely in Italy and Poland on lawyers from our local offices and on a broader level, through our membership in the DIRO AG European network of lawyers, we can draw on the expertise of cooperation partners and lawyers in all other European countries.
+With offices at a total of eight locations in Germany, we are generally able to represent you in all courts in Germany without having to rely on an outside trial lawyer.
+In international cases, we can rely in Italy on lawyers from our local office and on a broader level, through our membership in the DIRO AG European network of lawyers, we can draw on the expertise of cooperation partners and lawyers in all other European countries.

 When conducting litigation, irrespective of whether before state courts or arbitral tribunals, we always strive to find an economically feasible solution for our clients to ensure that the costs of a dispute remain proportionate to the economic significance of the case.